Hoodoo (spirituality): The Kongo cosmogram

-The Bakongo origins in Hoodoo practice are evident.
-According to academic research, about 40 percent of Africans shipped to the United States during the slave trade came from Central Africa's Kongo region.
-Emory University created an online database that shows the voyages of the transatlantic slave trade.
-This database shows many slave ships primarily leaving Central Africa.
 Ancient Kongolese spiritual beliefs and practices are present in Hoodoo, such as the Kongo cosmogram.
 The basic form of the Kongo cosmogram is a simple cross (+) with one line.
 The Kongo cosmogram symbolizes the rising of the sun in the east and the sun's setting in the west, representing cosmic energies.
 The horizontal line in the Kongo cosmogram represents the boundary between the physical world (the realm of the living) and the spiritual world (the realm of the ancestors).
 The vertical line of the cosmogram is the path of spiritual power from God at the top, traveling to the realm of the dead below, where the ancestors reside.
 The cosmogram, or dikenga, however, is not a unitary symbol like a Christian cross or a national flag.
 The physical world resides at the top of the cosmogram.
 The spiritual (ancestral) world resides at the bottom of the cosmogram.
 At the horizontal line is a watery divide that separates the two worlds from the physical and spiritual, and thus the "element" of water has a role in African American spirituality.

 The Kongo cosmogram cross symbol has a physical form in Hoodoo called the crossroads, where Hoodoo rituals are performed to communicate with spirits and to leave ritual remains to remove a curse.
 The Kongo cosmogram is also spelled the "Bakongo" cosmogram and the "Yowa" cross.